w3f/Grants-Program/applications/tux0.md

 - https://github.com/muraca
 - https://github.com/Gorzorg

-The eventual code and documentation will be published on the Libeccio Labs GitHub organization:
+The eventual code and documentation will be published in the Libeccio Labs GitHub organization:
 - https://github.com/LibeccioLabs

 ### Team LinkedIn Profiles